fabiana2611/fabiana2611.github.io/_posts/2023/2023-11-24-monolith-to-microservices.md

 <h3><b><u>Brach by Abstraction</u></b></h3>

 <ul>
-  <li>Alternative when the code in monoloth is being improved yet.</li>
+  <li>Alternative when the code in monolith is being improved yet.</li>
   <li>Summary: it creates an abstraction of an existent functionality and change the clienti to use it.
 Then a new implementation should be created to use the microservice and then change the client to use the microservice.
 When the process is finished should do the clenup to use only the microservice. </li>
   <li>Links:
     <ul>